AnggaR96s/Reforestation/README.md

-## Why was the robot angry?
-Because someone kept pressing his buttons!
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.